Cartoon Video Checklist

 Make sure your cartoon video doesn't suck with this handy checklist.

-If you’re making a Cartoon video with Biteable, there are a number of rookie errors we see people make every day.
-If you want to make a video that doesn’t suck, there are a number of things to check before you release your precious new video into the wild.
-We’ve taken notes and present them here as a handy checklist.
+If you’re making a cartoon video with Biteable, there are a number of rookie errors we see people make every day.
+If you want to make a video that doesn’t suck, check our handy checklist before you release your precious new video into the wild.
+Here we go:

 - Use commas.
 Don’t write sentences that run headlong without a pause.
 If you have no idea how to do this properly, a good rule of thumb is to read the sentence through aloud and wherever there is a natural pause, like this one, PUT IN A COMMA.
 The rules of comma use are far more complicated than this of course, but if you use this rule, you’ll get it right most of the time.